Onebeld/Onebeld/README.md

   <img src="https://komarev.com/ghpvc/?username=onebeld&style=flat-square&color=blue" align="center" alt=""/>
 </div>

-## About me
+## 👦 About me
-- I am a developer of various software applications;
-- Ready for new technologies;
-- I try to write in several languages;
+My name is **_Dmitry Zhutkov_**, and I am an independent programmer.
+I started my way with website development, and then went on to create various applications (starting with _Electron_ framework and ending with _[AvaloniaUI](https://github.com/AvaloniaUI/Avalonia)_).
+I was interested in this direction as I enjoyed creating something from scratch and seeing what happens.

+<sub><sup>I love The Sims series, particularly the Angela Pleasant sim :)</sup></sub>

+### Facts
-- I have been programming for over 5 years.
+- I have experience in programming for more than **5 years**;
+- Adapt quickly to any technology;
+- Trying to write in other programming languages.

-## Languages and tools
+## 🔧 Languages and tools
 [![My Skills](https://skillicons.dev/icons?i=cs,html,css,js,rust,java,postgres,idea)](https://skillicons.dev)

-## My stats
+## 📈 My stats

 <div align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">